 Until the 20th century, the canyon area was relatively unexplored.

 In 1895, three Frenchmen attempted to explore the canyon but were drowned in the river.

 An American came in 1932 but also perished.

 This gave rise to legends about witchcraft in the areas as well as the ferocity of the area’s crocodiles.

-In 1960, an expedition of soldiers from the Mexican army, nicknamed the “red handkerchiefs” succeeded into crossing through the canyon by boat over twenty km.
+In 1960, an expedition of soldiers from the Mexican army nicknamed the “red handkerchiefs” succeeded in crossing through the canyon by boat over twenty km.
 This opened up the canyon to local exploration and exploitation, including rudimentary tourism and the hunting of crocodiles and other native fauna.